Jun 15, 2025

 Google’s Response to the Scams

-Google has acknowledged the issue and emphasized its commitment to combating deceptive practices.
-“We expressly prohibit ads that aim to deceive people to steal their information or scam them.
-Our teams are actively investigating this issue and working quickly to address it,” a Google spokesperson said.
+Google has publicly acknowledged the escalating threat, reiterating its firm stance against deceptive advertising practices.
+A company spokesperson affirmed, "We expressly prohibit ads that aim to deceive people to steal their information or scam them.
+Our teams are actively investigating this issue and working quickly to address it.”
+This commitment underscores Google's awareness of the problem and its stated intent to mitigate the risks.

 Protecting Your Google Ads Account